20 Best Dumbbell Leg Exercises To Build Bigger Legs

 19. Standing Dumbbell One Leg Calf Raise

-Single leg calf raises are one of the best ways of building your calf muscles.
+Single-leg calf raises are one of the best ways to build your calf muscles.

-It is a very effective isolation exercise which targets the Gastrocnemius and Soleus muscles.
+Standing dumbbell calf raise is a very effective isolation exercise that targets the Gastrocnemius and Soleus muscles.

 Standing Dumbbell One Leg Calf Raise